Wisemaninatown/team1CapstoneCafe/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

-- Order
+- order
-- CafeManagement
+- cafemanagement
-- Payment
+- payment
-- CustomerManagement
+- customermanagement
-- DashBoard
+- dashboard

 ## Run API Gateway (Spring Gateway)